 It is a historical representation of recent Indian-Pakistani relations that is very much alive today.
-Don’t forget to take a selfie with the Rangers, they are friendly and approachable despite their large frame.
+One of the best activities to do in Lahore: take a selfie with the Rangers – they are friendly and approachable despite their large frame.
 For a sneak peak, check this YouTube video from the BBC.
 Although the video is from 2007 changes in the ceremony itself are minimal.

 The inner room where the Emperor was laid to rest is made in solid thick marble encrusted with precious stones and designed in a way that “rain and dew from heaven might fall on it”.

 Jahangir was known for having a true appreciation for the arts and the culture and was said to amass large collections of manuscripts and commission studies on flora and fauna.
 He also had a real devotion to his wife, Nur Jahan, who is believed to have ruled the Empire for a few years after his death.